Myanmar: Suu Kyi aide jailed for 20 years for treason — local reports | DW | 29.10.2021

 Win Htein is the first high-ranking member of the NLD to be sentenced by the junta after a trial.

-The former member of parliament is a longtime political prisoner, who has spent long stretches of time in and out of detention for campaigning against the military's previous rule.
+The former member of parliament is a longtime political prisoner, who has spent long stretches of time in and out of detention for campaigning against the military's previous rule (1962-2011).

 Considered Suu Kyi's right-hand man, he was long been sought out by international and domestic media for insights into what Myanmar's de facto leader is thinking.